davebenson/doom4-walkthrough/README.md

 From the hatch, go into the next room: there should be two large steamy windows in this relatively small area.
 Facing the windows (as you come into the room), look right for a torn duct you can climb into.
 Drop down into an area with the AUTO-MAP.
 Exit through a duct behind the columnar structure in the room.
 You'll come to an old school looking panel of lights.
 Jump up, and look for a grating to open, to exit back to an early hall.

 ## Mission 9: Fight: Miscellaneous Hallway Guards
-The first room has a few Shielded Guards and many The Possesseds and a couple of Possessed Engineers.
+The first room has a few Possessed Securities and many The Possesseds and a couple of Possessed Engineers.

 The second room has a Checkpoint (used for the next fight) and 4 Possessed Soldiers and a Hell-Razer.
 The next room has a bunch of ammo and a Health Station, then drop down the hatch to enter the next fight.

 /PONR/ Once you finish the next fight, you cannot get back to this tunnel area (so make sure you interacts with Rich Get Richer, even if you didn't solve it)

 ## Mission 9: Fight: Mancubus Operating Room
-Many Shielded Guards, The Possessed, Hell Razers, Possessed Solders, 3 Mancubi will spawn.
+Many Possessed Securities, The Possessed, Hell Razers, Possessed Solders, 3 Mancubi will spawn.
 Toward the end of the fight is 2 Hell Knights.
 I like using the Plasma Rifle Heat Wave with the Quad Damage to plow through the bad guys - but your mileage may vary.

 After the fight look at the empty mancubus bed at the back of the room, between the two exit doors.
 Behind this, is a screen you can actuate to find ELITE GUARD 9.2 in SECRET 9.4.